santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 **Components:**     :: V, S, M (1/16 pounds of spores dust, which is consumed) **Duration:**       :: Concentration, up to 1 minute

 You throw a handfull of spores into a point 30ft. from you, a thin orange cordyceps mushroom with a flat tip grows from the point.
-It explodes making a dense cloud 10Ft. in radius of dark spores.
+It explodes making a, orange cloud 10Ft. in radius of dark spores.

-Creatures on this area must make a wisdom saving throw against your spell DC, on a fail, they become charmed for the duration, growing mushrooms on the top on their heads.
+Creatures on this area at the moment of the casting must make a wisdom saving throw against your spell DC, on a fail, they become charmed for the duration, growing mushrooms on the top on their heads.
 Creatures inmune to the charmed condition, are inmune to the effects of this spell.

 At the begging of the creature's turn, they use their reaction to move up to their speed to the highest place posible, if terrain is plain they scatter randomly.